 One of the determining factors in maintaining a safe and secure jail is to limit the inmate population to the number of beds constructed in each inmate classification level.
 Occasionally, emergencies occur that will require the jail to exceed its approved bed capacity.
 This policy establishes the approved bed capacity of the facility, addresses temporary population excess and provides a plan for gathering statistics and projecting long-term space needs via a jail needs assessment.

-It is the policy of the Inyo County Sheriff Department to manage the inmate population, to the extent as is reasonably possible to avoid exceeding the facility's approved bed capacity.
-The approved bed capacity of this facility is 96.
-The Sheriff is responsible for ensuring that the number of inmates does not exceed the approved bed capacity.
+It is the policy of the Inyo County Sheriff Department to manage the inmate population to the extent as is reasonably possible to avoid exceeding the facility's approved bed capacity.